-Erin Thatcher figures there’s no reason she can’t have a hot fling with the wrong kind of guy while she waits for Mr. Right to come along.
-So when she spies a magazine article about Men To Do before saying, “I do,” her imagination goes wild!
-Her sexy but reclusive neighbor is part of her fantasies every night, and now it’s time to see what Sebastian is like for real …
+Erin Thatcher figures there’s no reason she can’t have a hot fling with the wrong kind of guy while she waits for the right one, should he ever cross her path.
+So when she spies a magazine article about Men To Do before saying “I do,” her imagination goes wild!
+Her sexy but reclusive neighbor is part of her nightly fantasies.
+Now it’s time to see what he’s like in the flesh….

 Sebastian Gallo is a man obsessed.
-A bestselling author, he uses a pseudonym to ensure his privacy, never letting the real world in.
-But somehow Erin has consumed his thoughts – in his bed, in his shower – to the point where his writing is suffering.
-He just can’t ignore the heat that exists between them whenever they meet … but can he risk revealing his true self?
+A bestselling author, he uses a pseudonym to ensure his privacy, keeping the real world out.
+But his gorgeous neighbor has consumed his thoughts—in his bed, in his shower—to the point where his writing is suffering.
+He just can’t ignore the heat that exists between them whenever they meet.
+But can he risk revealing his true self?

 “An outstanding tale of passion, sensuality and a dark fascination, Ms. Kent’s romance turns up the heat with two captivating characters and a slightly different twist to happily-ever-after.” — RT Book Reviews